 - Application materials are available on our website at anderson.edu/admissions.
-Applications are also accepted via the Common Application process at commonapp.org. - Official high school transcript and test scores must be sent from the applicant's high school guidance counselor to Anderson University. - Instructions to complete the online housing form are included in the registration packet mailed after an applicant is offered admission.
-A non-refundable \$100 enrollment deposit must be paid by May 1 for Sem.
+Applications are also accepted via the Common Application process at commonapp.org. - Official high school transcript and test scores must be sent from the applicant's high school guidance counselor to Anderson University. - A non-refundable \$100 enrollment deposit must be paid by May 1 for Sem.
 I admission or by Dec.
 1 for Sem.
 II admission.
 For more information, see the Student Life Policies section in this catalog. - Take a college entrance examination and request that the scores be sent to Anderson University.
 The SAT of the College Entrance Examinations Board or the ACT of the American College Testing Program are acceptable.
 Code numbers used on scores to be sent to Anderson University are #1016 for the SAT and #1174 for the ACT.
 Detailed information and registration forms for the test may be secured from high school principals, guidance counselors, or the College Entrance Examination Board. - Applicants will receive periodic updates detailing any information still needed to complete the application.